 Without equity research investors have less information and insight and so a much lower probability of investing at an appropriate price or receiving a fair return on their investment.

-Most broker research focuses on large very liquid stocks that account for less than 40% of the wine estates that are publicly traded.
+Most broker research focuses on large very liquid stocks that account for less than 40% of the companies that are publicly traded.

 Institutional investors pay considerable sums in commissions and other payments for high quality equity research for highly liquid stocks.
 Research is central to creating liquidity.